roblatham00/data-structures/README.md

 signature for the compare and print functions then take RBTREE\_TYPE * instead of void * .

+### interval tree

+It's a trick! the red-black tree is already an interval tree, where every node has a one-element interval (e.g. [2-2]).

 ### ordered statistics tree

 Same trick.
 We maintain enough additional information in the standard red